 Dr. Catherine Amidon is the founding director of the Museum of the White Mountains.
-Prior to that she has worked in galleries, museums and universities.
+Prior to that she worked in galleries, museums, and universities since 1985.
 Amidon lectured extensively, published numerous articles, and curated more than 30 exhibitions including three that toured nationally.
-The focus of exhibitions and on-line projects in the past five years has been the White Mountains, an area she has hiked since youth.
+She has worked on international exhibition projects as an independent curator; she commenced grant writing and fundraising for them in the 19990’s.
 While working on her Doctorat at the University of Paris I, Sorbonne, Amidon worked at the Museum of Modern Art of the City of Paris.
 She has been awarded a Fulbright-Hayes scholarship for research in the Baltic States and Russia, and in 2008 a Fulbright Fellowship to Kingston, Jamaica, where she worked at the National Gallery of Art.
+The focus of exhibitions and on-line projects in the past five years has been the White Mountains, a region she has explored, worked, and recreated in since her youth.

 Rebecca Enman joined the Museum of the White Mountains as the Collections Assistant in September of 2014.
 A New Hampshire native, Rebecca holds an M.S. in Library and Information Science with a concentration in Archives Management from Simmons College in Boston.
 She has experience working with museum archives, special collections, and cultural heritage organizations, and has completed archival internships at the Concord Free Public Library in Concord MA and the New Hampshire Historical Society.
 Following graduation, Rebecca gained museum cataloging and collections care experience as the Collections Assistant at the Monadnock Center for History and Culture in Peterborough NH.
 Her special interests include improving access to collections through enhanced archival description, and digital projects.